songhaoxin/simple-tcp-echo-server/README.md

 # simple-tcp-echo-server
 A simple tcp echo server writted in Rust for 'the 7th substrate training course' organized by OneBlock+.
+All code references are from the Internet.

 # Build
 1. Build the tcp-echo-server: